cuihujun/docs/murano/get-started/README.md

 # Getting Started with Murano

-Exosite provides example templates to help you quickly create products and solutions on Murano.
-This includes everything you need to set up a product, connect a physical device (or device simulator), interact with device data on a custom dashboard, and deploy a fully customizable front-end web application solution.
+Exosite provides example templates to help you quickly create Products and Solutions on Murano.
+This includes everything you need to set up a Product, connect a physical device (or device simulator), interact with device data on a custom dashboard, and deploy a fully customizable front-end web application Solution.
 When finished, you will have a complete end-to-end IoT application deployed on Exosite’s Murano platform.

 # Create a Product